rft-chrish/smoltcp/docs/tcp-packet-injection.md

 - Both sequence and ack numbers need to be co-ordinated between FPGA and host.
 This is made more complex because the FPGA needs to send packets immediately (ie, without first communicating with the host).
 - The buffer of transmitted messages (needed for, eg, retransmission) is stored in `smoltcp`'s memory on the host.
 Messages sent autonomously by the FPGA need to be added to that buffer, both to maintain correct sequence numbers, and because the FPGA cannot do retransmission itself.

+## DMA Toggle Functionality
+A key addition to the design is the ability to enable/disable DMA sending on a per-socket basis:
+- **DMA Enabled**: Data is sent via the FPGA using DMA, and the FPGA is allowed to send autonomous packets
+- **DMA Disabled**: Data is sent via the normal ethernet interface, and the FPGA is prohibited from sending autonomous packets
+- This toggle is essential during TCP connection handshaking, finishing, and retransmission scenarios where smoltcp needs direct control

 ## Smoltcp's architecture
 - `smoltcp` keeps a `tx_buffer`, which is a ring buffer of pure payload data.
 This buffer contains both data that needs to be sent, and data that has already been sent (but not yet acked).
 - At any time, `tx_buffer[0]` is the last un-acked byte sent.
 The variable `local_seq_no` stores which actual sequence number this byte is (and from this, the sequence numbers of all the other bytes in the ring buffer can be established).